CJamesDHA/SharePointUI/Step-2.md

 }
 ```

-_Note - The solution url must match your environment._
+_The solution url must match your environment._

 ### [[Next Step|Step 3]]